qchenevier/MBA_memoire/doc/reaction_macro.md

 - **Analytics capabilities:**  Companies with integrated data are able to engage in more powerful analytics strategies.
 All executives also mentioned that building analytics capability was difficult, requiring skills and culture change in addition to investments [@Westerman2011].

 - **IT Difficulties:** Digital initiatives are built on a solid foundation of technology-enabled processes and data, as well as the analytics, solution delivery and relationship capabilities to create and extend that platform.
 Many companies find their information technology infrastructures and capabilities severely lacking.
 "We don't retire systems.
 We just add on top of them, which creates a tremendous amount of expense and complexity."
 "It is very difficult to get a good understanding of the customer when customer data is spread across so many systems."
 A history of poor business / IT relations is a difficult foundation for the collaborative work required in digital transformation.
 "IT is a mess.
 Their costs are not acceptable.
 They propose things in 9-10 months where external firms could do them in 3-9 weeks [@Westerman2011].

+Build or buy the capabilities of the future.
+Companies cannot afford to fall behind in critical capabilities.
+M&A is becoming a way to head off future competitors by buying them.
+Recent deals would not pass the traditional valuation filter, but the need to execute a rapid strategy may call for different metrics [@Manyika2015].

 - **Missing skills:** Emerging technologies are another area where skills may be scarce internally, especially in areas such as mobility and social media.
 Firms are filling gaps by hiring experts or working with vendors.
 A firm of the study, aiming to limit long-term HR investment while experimenting with new technologies, is working with vendors who have the right skills.
 However, it is encountering knowledge integration issues as key skills are located in different vendors [@Westerman2011].